Plant-based, keto certified and NON-GMO Costco Carbonaut Low Carb White & Multigrain Bread!

 This review is for all my keto, low-carb people!
 Full disclosure: I’m a carb loving girl so I definitely can’t say I’m on a keto diet or even a low-carb diet.
-I do however respect those who are on the keto diet or that are trying to lower their carb intake so today I’m reviewing the Costco Carbonaut Low Carb, Keto Bread.
-This can be found with all the other bread at Costco and the item number is 1494429.
+I do however respect those who are on the keto diet or that are trying to lower their carb intake so today I’m reviewing the Costco Carbonaut Low Carb Multigrain and White Keto Bread.

 First of all the bread is very soft and spongey, even toasted.
 Basically I could roll this up and make a little ball with it so the texture is definitely different than regular bread.
-Also both my husband and I noticed it had a bitter aftertaste that lingered in your mouth.
+Also both my husband and I noticed it had a bitter aftertaste that lingers in your mouth.
 I’m not sure where that’s coming from but it was noticeable.

 I popped my bread into the freezer as soon as I brought it home and it freezes well.
 The best before date on the bread is about a week from the date I purchased the bread.

-This is plant based, NON GMO and certified keto!
-This is NOT gluten-free, I find most keto products are gluten-free but not this bread.
-One slice is 80 calories, zero grams of sugar, three and a half grams of fat, six grams of fibre, 140 mg of sodium, six grams of protein, and eight grams of carbohydrates.
+Multigrain Carbonaut Bread – One slice is 80 calories, zero grams of sugar, three and a half grams of fat, six grams of fibre, 140 mg of sodium, six grams of protein, and eight grams of carbohydrates.
 That’s a lot of protein for one small slice of bread!

 This bread is probably amazing for those who are on a strict keto diet.
 I didn’t love the taste (the texture and bitter aftertaste are my main complaints) but that’s most likely because I eat regular bread all the time!
 I’d say if you’re really watching your carbs or are on keto, give this a try.